The Truth About Naming Your Baby When Choosing Adoption

-Woman shows her ultrasound on SkypeIf you’re choosing adoption for your baby, naming him or her may seem a little more confusing.
-Are you wondering things like this?
+Young pregnant woman in her living room using her cell phoneIf you’re choosing adoption for your baby, naming them may seem a little confusing.
+You may be wondering things like:

 “Do I give my baby a name, or do the adoptive parents?”